grantjenks/blue/README.rst

 * ``blue`` defaults to single-quoted strings.
 This is probably the most painful ``black`` choice to our eyes, and the thing that inspired ``blue``.
   We strongly prefer using single quoted strings over double quoted strings for everything *except* docstrings and triple quoted strings (TQS).
-Don't ask us why we prefer double quoted strings for TQS; it just looks better to us!
+Don't ask us why we prefer double-quotes for TQS; it just looks better to us!
 For all other strings, ``blue`` defaults to single quoted strings.
+In the case of docstrings, those always use TQS with double-quotes.

 * ``blue`` defaults to line lengths of 79 characters.
 Nearly every project creates a pyproject.toml just to change this one setting so making it